The ego-track of Neville Yeadon (continued):

 The natural way is the long apprenticeship.
 I'll only become Noad when Barlayn Lamiroth dies, and that day is likely to be a long way off.

 This relaxed approach appeals to the lazy side of me, but also, it's legitimate.
-My current subjection is not really a defeat, not the result of a clash of wills (a nebulee has no will in the ordinary sense of the the word) but rather a stabilizing reflex which, upon my arrival here, released a flood of automatic control, scheduled to release its hold when the right moment comes.
+My current subjection is not really a defeat.
+Rather than a victim of a clash of wills (my "clutcher" the nebulee has no will in the ordinary sense of the the word) I'm simply undergoing a stabilizing reflex which, upon my arrival here, released a flood of automatic control, scheduled to release its hold when the right moment comes.

 And what, precisely, will mark this "right moment"?
 What will trigger the freeing of my tongue?

-I feel in my bones that the release will occur in response to some special outrage, an event which unleashes in me some apt Terran response, a talent which justifies my presence here.
+I feel in my bones that the release will occur in response to some special event, an outrage which unleashes in me some apt Terran response.
+Then will be made known the talent which justifies my presence here.
 Hard to imagine what that could be, since, as I've noted before, Earth culture has nothing to teach Uranians about how to walk tall through life.
 (Ah, but perhaps a Terran may teach them how to walk small, walk tricky... ugh, I hope not.)